cogstat/cogstat_website/best_practices_symposium/index.md

 __Website__ [http://www.cogstat.org/best_practices_symposium/](http://www.cogstat.org/best_practices_symposium/)

 __Aims__ While many new methods are developed these days, many valuable older methods are not used, because they are not accessible, because researchers do not know how to use them, or because researchers do not even know about them.
-The aim of the Best practice symposium is to popularize either new or old solutions, to familiarize researchers with these methods, and to make these methods more accessible.
+The aim of the Best practices symposium is to popularize either new or old solutions, to familiarize researchers with these methods, and to make these methods more accessible.

 __Presentations__ Potential talks may include:
 * Presentation of new methods, preferably also offering computational tools